binance-chain/docs-site/docs/memo-validation.md

 ### Disable-memo-checker

-This transaction is aimed to remove memo checker
+This transaction is aimed to  disable tranfer memo checker.

 Example on testnet: